AnotherKamila/kamila.is/learning/_posts/2018-11-14-how-routers-work.md

 A switch (or an L2 switch :-) ) is an L2-only thing.
 It knows about L2 stuff such as MAC addresses and ports.
 It does **not** know about anything like IP addresses.
 It has a **MAC table**: it maps MAC addresses to ports.

 A router (or an L3 switch by some people's vocabulary) operates on L3 only.
 It knows about L3 stuff such as IP addresses and interfaces and hosts.
-It does **not** know about L2 stuff such as MAC addresses or ports.<sup>[1](#fn1)</sup> It has a **routing table** (details later): a table of subnets/prefixes and how to reach them.
+It does **not** know about L2 stuff such as MAC addresses or ports.<sup>[1](#fn1)</sup> In fact, the routing parts of the router would not have to be changed at all if you decided to use something other than ethernet on L2.
+It has a **routing table** (details later): a table of subnets/prefixes and how to reach them.

-What you normally call a router (that box sitting over there) is actually a router (for handling L3) and one or more switches (for handling L2).
+What you normally call a router (that box sitting over there) is actually a router (for handling L3) and one or more switches (for handling L2), and some glue in between.
 They may in fact be separate chips in hardware.

-You need glue to put together L2 and L3 switches.
+You need glue to put together the L2 and the L3.
 This "L2.5" glue is ARP (or NDP for IPv6).
-It usually lives in the router layer, but it is glue, not routing, and it can be thought of separately.
+It usually lives in the router, but it is glue, not routing, and it can be thought of separately.

 ## The Data Plane: Life of a Packet